nektro/zigmod/docs/tutorial.md

 > Note: I, @nektro, host a public instance at https://aquila.red/ available for anyone to use.
 However Aquila can be self hosted and the only difference in the following instructions will be the domain name.

-Navigating to https://aquila.red/ will show you the homepage with recent pacakges and most starred ones.
+Navigating to https://aquila.red/ will show you the homepage with recent packages and most starred ones.

-Clicking the "Login" button will bring you to https://aquila.red/dashboard which will show you a list of your currently imported pacakges.
+Clicking the "Login" button will bring you to https://aquila.red/dashboard which will show you a list of your currently imported packages.
 The login screen will prompt you to authorize with an identity provider and ask you for webhook permissions.
 This is so that aquila can listen for new updates and automatically test them for the CI.

 The main nav will contain a link to https://aquila.red/import.
 Listed will be all of your not-imported Zig projects.
 Clicking "Select" will not immediately navigate the page in most browsers as the server will attempt to clone and verify your repository.
 Please be patient while it loads.